madeso/ride/README.md

 * Make output window use scintilla and styling
 * Open type in online documentation command/do a search...
 * Search google for this compiler error
-* Expose all scintilla settings in gui + settings
 * Expose all aui settings in gui + settings
 * Remember session data
 * Comment / uncomment selection